AY2324S1-CS2103T-T11-4/tp/docs/UserGuide.md

 To help track user progress and inspire continued learning, this command offers detailed statistics:
 * **Total Flash Cards**: Displays the total count of flash cards you have saved.
-* **Remembered Words**: Shows the number of terms you have successfully retained.
+* **Remembered Words**: Shows the number of terms you have successfully retained in this session.
-* **Success Rate**: Presents a percentage representing your learning success, motivating you to keep improving.
+* **Success Rate**: Presents a percentage representing your learning success for this session, motivating you to keep improving.

 **Format**: `stats`
 **Example**: